FatemaAlsaaidi/CourseDocumentaion_DotNet/CSharp_Chapter_One_Course_Documentation_Report/Chapter 1 Course Documentaion Report.md

 ## Programming Paradigms
 ![Programming Paradigms](<Programming Paradigms.png>)
-It is the way to sole any problem using Pragramming language

-##### Types of programming paradigm
+- *Paradigm* is a method to solve some problem or do some task.
+- *Programming paradigm* is an approach to solve a problem using some programming language or also we can say it is a method to solve a problem using tools and techniques that are available to us following some approach.

+*Programming paradigm Types:*
-##### 1. Imperative programming paradigm:
-In this way the progamming language can write the sequance or orders forms.
-Thus, The main focus is on how to achieve the goal.
+1. Imperative programming paradigm: It performs step by step task by changing state.
+The main focus is on how to achieve the goal.
+The paradigm consist of several statements and after execution of all the result is stored.

-##### 2.Declarative programming paradigm:
-In this way the programming language can write code to translate constant facts role.
+2. Declarative programming paradigm : It’s a style of building programs that expresses logic of computation without talking about its control flow, focuses on what the outcome should be rather than how to achieve it.

-##### Types of Imperative programming paradigm
+*Imperative programming paradigm Types:*
-    1. Procedural programming : constant steps
+1. Procedural programming
-    2. Object oriented programming :based on ojects and their attribute and methods
+2. Object oriented programming
-    3. Parallel processing : is the way to excute the procedues at same time
+3. Parallel processing

-##### Types of Declarative programming paradigm
-    1. Logic programming : excuted with program based on conclusions based on facts and laws
-    2. Functional programming: excuted with program that based on the results of rapid operations and display the results quickly.
-    3. Database/Data driven programming : excuted with program based on get specific in data from database.

 ## Algorithm programming components
 ![What is an Algorithm](<what is an algorithm.png>)